-The use of a filament-based (FDM) 3D printer is a source of nanoparticle emission.
-Specifically, it emits particles mainly in the range of 10 to 100nm.
-For comparison, the smallest particle sizes measured for treating atmospheric pollution are PM2.5, which measure 2500nm.
+The use of a filament-based (FDM) 3D printer is a source of nanoparticle emissions.
+Specifically, mainly particles from 10 to 100nm are emitted.
+For comparison, the smallest particle sizes measured to address atmospheric pollution are PM2.5, which measure 2500nm.

 To measure such small nanoparticles, we use high-performance sensors that count all particles from 7 to 5000nm.
 These are the Condensation Nuclei Counters (CPC), which enlarge the particles using a condensed fluid and allow for optical counting.